ppy/osu-wiki/news/2023/2023-05-10-skinning-contest-icons-of-an-era.md

 In order to submit your skin you must:

 - post your entry on the forums under the [Work In Progress Skins](https://osu.ppy.sh/community/forums/119) subforum
-- post a link to your entry in the [submission thread](https://osu.ppy.sh/community/forums/topics/1762287)
+- post a link to your entry in the [submission thread](https://osu.ppy.sh/community/forums/topics/1762287) using the format listed in the post

 Since all entries will have their respective forum threads publicly available, contestants and their submissions will not be anonymised.
 In fact, we encourage you to show off your work as much as you want!